 By 2050, the world will need 50 percent more food to feed another 1.5 billion people and support a greater number of calories.
 Farmers, therefore, need to keep their eyes peeled for growth opportunities.

-The US Department of Energy says that by 2020, up to 5 percent of all of the US’s energy demand could come from renewables.
+The US Department of Energy says in 2021, up to 12.4 percent of all of the US’s energy demand could come from renewables.
 Given today’s trends, that’s a conservative estimate.
 But even if it’s true, it means that millions of hectares of agricultural land will need to be repurposed to renewable energy production.